|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for dairy-free avocado vegan brownies takes chocolate goodness to a whole new level by using healthy fats.
+This recipe for vegan avocado brownies takes chocolate goodness to a whole new level by using healthy fats.